kaievns/the-log/posts/lead/life-without-estimations.md

 When it comes to accountability the vast majority of companies that struggle with estimations have it backwards.
 Usually, this coincides with "visionary" leadership within the company.
-Visionary leadership and estimations drama go hand and hand because of the inherent dynamic in the decisions making within the company, and it usually sounds like so:
+Visionary leadership and estimations drama go hand in hand because of the inherent dynamic in the decisions making within the company, and it usually sounds like so:

 > _Boss_: I have this idea, how much will it cost me to build?